JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 f ();;
 ```

-Yes, we can even use ";" and with it write a while loop !
+Yes, OCaml has our old friend `;` and with it we can write an imperative `while` loop
 ```ocaml
 let x = ref 1 in
     while !x < 10 do